Jake-connolly9/ScootSafe/README.md

 If you are new to the ACME server, this github will help you understand it:- https://github.com/ankraft/onem2m-jupyter-notebooks

-Be sure to chane the IP address
+Be sure to change the IP address

 Be sure to change the path for the .wav file